KevTsN/LectureHallChecker/README.md

 Run *python checkSchedules.py* in your terminal.

 ### Setting Favourites:
 *Favourites.txt* is a text file that holds one of your favourite courses on each line.
-These courses will show "FAVOURITE" abvoe them when the program runs if they are shown.<br>
+These courses will show "FAVOURITE" above them when the program runs if they are shown.<br>
 Run *python checkSchedules.py fav* in your terminal, and you will be shown your current favourite courses (from *Favourites.txt*).
 You will then be prompted to add new favourites, which will be added to Favourites.txt.
 The program will then run as normal, listing current courses/times.

 ### Viewing next lecture: